trinidad/trinidad/README.md

 ## Configuration

-Trinidad allows you to configure some parameters when the server is started from the command line, the following is a list of the currently supported options:
+Trinidad allows you to configure parameters from the command line, the following is a list of the currently supported options (try `trinidad -h`):

 ```
   * -p, --port PORT               =>  port to bind to.